webpack/webpack.js.org/src/content/configuration/target.md

 Supported browserslist values:

-- `browserslist` - use automatically resolved browserslist config and environment (from the nearest `package.json` or `BROWSERLIST` environment variable)
+- `browserslist` - use automatically resolved browserslist config and environment (from the nearest `package.json` or `BROWSERSLIST` environment variable, see [browserslist documentation](https://github.com/browserslist/browserslist#queries) for details)
 - `browserslist:modern` - use `modern` environment from automatically resolved browserslist config
 - `browserslist:last 2 versions` - use an explicit browserslist query (config will be ignored)
 - `browserslist:/path/to/config` - explicitly specify browserslist config